Alhammoud/gatsby-blog/src/pages/2017-12-20-jobsokio/index.md

 I did this mostly to gather what I've learned in my new role at Arup in one place.

+#### Background & Approach:

+After running my portfolio website on a classic Linux/nginx server setup for a year, I grew tired of having to pay for it ($12 per month for 50ish hits per month) - so I was already keen to keep my side-projects as cheap as possible

+I gave myself a few constraints to make the project a little more challenging:

+* No servers
+* As cheap as possible
+* Must be effortlessly scalable

+Essentially it's just a S3-hosted frontend with a DynamoDB-powered backend.

+The real challenge came from figuring out the backend.
+Since I had worked for a year with Django and Django REST Framework, it seemed like a natural fit to have Django models connected to DynamoDB, and just have JavaScript Fetch calls grabbing the data.

+The issue with that approach is that Django doesn't natively support DynamoDB, and just setting it up MongoDB is a complete pain.
+So to get DynamoDB working I would have to write my own ORM, and I hate Yak-shaving.

+Enter [API Star](https://github.com/encode/apistar) - an API Framework designed to out-perform Node.
+It was simple enough to setup the python library PynamoDB to interact with DynamoDB, but the performance wasn't the best (Scan operations were taking 1 second per record retrieved)

+So I decided to take a gamble and re-write the entire backend using Node and Graphql.
+I had worked with a couple of implementations at work already, and knew the performance was much better than Flask/Django.
+Net result: I now have a backend in 36 lines of code to accept graphql requests, and handle errors.

 #### Tech Stack:

 Features: